MeetPlan/.github/profile/README.md

 We have some really powerful tools, such as documentation exports (certificates of ending grades, certificates of schooling), meal ordering and much more.
 Try it, you won't regret it (though it's only in Slovenian, which I agree, is a problem, but this system is currently targeted at Slovenian audience & schools).

+## Demo
+Demonstration server is publicily available at https://meetplan.meetplan.ml.
+It will be hosted until my educational resources run out (in about 6 months as of May 9th 2022).
+These servers are provided for educational purposes ONLY and shall not be misused.
+The author has right to pull away the server hosting at any time.

 ## Installation
 Our guide on installing MeetPlan to a virtual machine is really extensive & beginner-friendly.
 It's recommended to follow this guide, as it's the only one officially tested.